Computing

 Key Topic:

-1.1 Systems Architecture
+1.1 Systems Architecture and memory

 Practical Programming skills